John Montagu, 5th Earl of Sandwich: Family

-Lord Sandwich married firstly his distant cousin Lady Elizabeth Montague-Dunk, only daughter of George Montague-Dunk, 2nd Earl of Halifax, 8 March 1766.
+Lord Sandwich married firstly his distant cousin Lady Elizabeth Montague-Dunk, only daughter of the 2nd Earl of Halifax, 8 March 1766.
 Lady Elizabeth died in 1768 and Sandwich married Lady Mary Powlett, daughter and co-heir of Admiral Harry Powlett or Paulet, 6th and last Duke of Bolton.
 Lord Sandwich lived and was a rural landowner at Hinchingbrooke House today in north Cambridgeshire and held other farming interests.
 His eldest child, John George Montagu, by his first wife died in 1790.
 Lord Sandwich died in June 1814, aged 70, and was succeeded by his eldest son by his second wife, George.
 William is thought to be named after his uncle, William Augustus, who died at Lisbon in 1776.

 Lord Sandwich had two children by his first wife, Lady Elizabeth Montague-Dunk: